GregUtas/robust-services-core/README.md

 fairly easily.
 Two executables, for 32-bit and 64-bit Windows, are provided [here](/exe).

-The directories that contain source code, and their dependencies, are listed in the comments that precede the implementation of [`main`](/rsc/main.cpp).
+The directories that contain source code, and the dependencies between them, are listed in the comments that precede the implementation of [`main`](/rsc/main.cpp).
 Each of these directories is built as a separate static library, with `main` residing in its own directory.

 RSC was developed using Visual Studio 2017.
-If this is also your development environment, the `.vcxproj` (project) files in this repository should already provide most of the build instructions that you need.
+If that is also your development environment, the `.vcxproj` (project) files in this repository should already provide most of the build instructions that you need.
 However, you will need to change the paths to where the source code is located.
 It's probably